brianglass/anastasis/files/small_compline.md

 Glory to the Father and to the Son and to the Holy Spirit, both now and for ever, and to the ages of ages.
 Amen.

 All-holy Trinity, have mercy on us.
 Lord, forgive our sins.
 Master, pardon our iniquities.
-Holy One, visit and heal our infirmities for your nameÂ’s sake.
+Holy One, visit and heal our infirmities for your name’s sake.

 Lord, have mercy.
 Lord, have mercy.
 Lord, have mercy.